Most Dangerous Viruses Avian Influenza, Ebola, And Zika:

 8. Machupo virus is associated with Bolivian hemorrhagic fever, also known as black typhoid.
 The infection causes a high fever, accompanied by heavy bleeding.
 It progresses similarly to the Junin virus.
 The virus can be transmitted from human to human, and rodents often share it.

 9. Scientists discovered the Kyasanur Forest Virus.

 (KFD) in forests on the southwest coast of India in 1955.
 Ticks transmit it, but scientists say it is difficult to determine any carrier.
 Rats, birds, and wild boars are supposed to be hosts.
-People infected with the virus experience high fever, severe headaches, and muscle pain that can cause bleeding.
+People infected with the virus experience high fever, severe headaches, and muscle pain, causing bleeding.

 10. Dengue fever is a constant threat.